ryanzhere/Ryan_Thomas_Philips/README.md

 **Key Intellectual Question:**

->‘How does anxiety impact decision-making and metacognitive parameters, and how do these parameters correlate with physiological and fMRI neural data?’
+>‘How does anxiety impact decision-making and metacognitive parameters, and what is the relationshing between these parameters and physiological and fMRI neural signals?’

 **Directions and Approach**

-With this goal in mind, there are 2 major directions I would like to further my research.
+With this key question in mind, the lab has 2 major directions.
 The first direction is to build a robust computation-driven understanding of decision making and metacognition in anxiety, specifically, by isolating the influence of independent parameters.
 Fear and anxiety are normal adaptive responses to threat.
 Anxiety is considered pathological when it is either excessive or inappropriate to the context.
 The influence of